 Typically, individuals making a will leave the majority of their estate to one person (primary beneficiary) and will name an alternative individual (secondary beneficiary) to receive the majority of their estate should the intended primary person pass away prior to the individual making the will.
 The maker of the last will and testament may also name an executor (primary executor), someone to oversee your will and make sure that your wishes in it are executed properly and a secondary executor in case the primary executor passes away prior to the maker of the will.

 How Much Does Creating a Will Cost?

-Our Alabama will lawyers are currently charging a $80 flat attorney’s fee to prepare your simple will documents for you and your spouse.
-For this fee, our attorney will speak with you by phone and/or emails and answer any questions you may have and then prepare and send you the last will and testament for you to properly execute and sign.
-If you wish to meet with the attorney in one of our offices, for either a consultation or to have the attorney present during the execution of the documents, it would be an additional fee of $150.
+Our Alabama will lawyers are currently charging a $150 flat attorney’s fee to prepare your simple will documents for you and your spouse.
+For this fee, our attorney can speak with you by phone and/or emails and answer any questions you may have and then prepare and send you the last will and testament for you to properly execute and sign.
+If you wish to meet with the attorney in one of our offices, for either a consultation or to have the attorney present during the execution of the documents, it would be an additional fee of $100.
 If you wish to meet in an office, then you should call the office to set up an appointment.

-Whether you want an in office consultation or not, if you are interested in having us prepare a simple will for you and your family, then call today to speak with one of our attorneys.
+Whether you want an in office consultation or not, if you are interested in having us prepare a simple will for you and your family, then call today to speak with one of our Alabama will attorneys.